SMS Ulan

-SMS Ulan was the second ship of the s, serving the Austro-Hungarian Navy from the beginning of the 20th century and World War I. She survived the war and was handed over to Greece afterwards.
-She served in the Greek fleet under the name of Smyrni until 1932 or 1928, when it was withdrawn from service and scrapped.
+SMS Ulan was one of the dozen Huszár-class destroyers built for the Austro-Hungarian Navy in the first decade of the 20th century.
+She served in World War I and was handed over to Greece afterwards.
+She served in the Royal Hellenic Navy under the name of Smyrni until 1931 when the ship was withdrawn from service and scrapped.